-This could cover a vast array of project topics for example: Company systems resilience, Climate Change resilience, personal resilience and general sustainability.
+This could cover a vast array of project topics for example: Physical/ building regeneration, environmental regeneration, systems/ process improvements, social enterprises.

 It is not necessary to collaborate with a charity, no additional points will be awarded for doing so.
 However, Teams are encouraged to consider how their projects will benefit others and/ or the world around them and several interesting projects have been borne out of charity collaboration with additional aspects of learning being achieved.